beatrice93/blog-old/index.md

 ---
-title: "Welcome to Bea's blog"
+title: "Hi, internet."
 ---

-I plan to talk about my interesting finds on the internet, mostly data science and digital stuff.
+This blog will serve as a notepad for myself, where I write about my digital, and mostly data science-related discoveries.